25 Team Productivity Automation Statistics

 20. Finance automation delivers 214% ROI over three years

-Forrester research shows that finance and accounting automation produces an average ROI of 214% over a three-year period.
-This exceptional return comes from reduced processing costs, faster close cycles, and improved accuracy.
-Finance teams handling high-volume, rule-based transactions see the most dramatic improvements.
+Forrester research shows that finance and accounting automation produces an average ROI of 214% over three years.
+A return that strong comes from lower processing costs, faster close cycles, and better accuracy.
+The biggest jumps show up on finance teams handling high-volume, rule-based transactions.

 21. Up to 80% of finance transactional work could be automated

-Accenture estimates that up to 80% of finance department transactional work could be automated with current technology.
-This massive automation potential exists in invoice processing, expense management, reconciliation, and reporting.
-Organizations capturing this opportunity free finance professionals for analysis and strategic work.
+Accenture estimates that up to 80% of finance department transactional work could be automated with technology that already exists.
+Most of that potential sits in invoice processing, expense management, reconciliation, and reporting.
+Companies that act on it free up finance professionals for analysis and strategic work.

 22. Payment automation saves 500+ hours annually

-American Express research found that payment automation saves 500+ hours annually in finance departments.
-These time savings come from eliminating manual payment processing, approval routing, and reconciliation tasks.
-The recovered hours can shift toward vendor relationship management and strategic spend analysis.
+American Express research found that payment automation saves 500+ hours a year in finance departments.
+Those hours come back once manual payment processing, approval routing, and reconciliation are off people’s plates.
+The team can put the recovered time into vendor relationships and strategic spend analysis.

 23. Market projected to reach $40.77 billion by 2031

-The workflow automation market continues aggressive expansion, projected to reach $40.77 billion by 2031 at a 9.41% compound annual growth rate.
-This growth reflects increasing automation sophistication and broader adoption across industries.
-Organizations investing now position themselves ahead of competitors who delay.
+The workflow automation market keeps expanding fast, projected to reach $40.77 billion by 2031 at a 9.41% compound annual growth rate.
+That curve tracks automation getting more capable and spreading across more industries.
+Companies investing now get ahead of the ones that wait.

 24. 85% of companies expected to adopt automation by 2029

 McKinsey projects that 85% of companies will have implemented automation by 2029.
-This near-universal adoption transforms automation from competitive advantage to operational necessity.
-Teams and organizations without automation strategies will struggle to match the speed and efficiency of automated competitors.
+Once it is that widespread, automation stops being an edge and becomes table stakes.
+Teams without an automation strategy will have a hard time matching the speed and efficiency of competitors who have one.

 25. Labor productivity rose 3.3% in Q2 2025

 U.S. Bureau of Labor Statistics data shows labor productivity increased 3.3% on an annualized basis in Q2 2025.
-This productivity growth, occurring alongside widespread automation adoption, suggests technology investments are generating measurable economic returns.
-Continued productivity gains will favor organizations that embrace intelligent automation.
+Growth like that, landing while automation adoption is climbing, points to technology investments paying off in measurable terms.
+As productivity keeps rising, the companies leaning into intelligent automation stand to benefit most.

 Implementation Priorities for Teams

-• Identify repetitive manual tasks - Survey teams to find processes consuming the most time with the least complexity
+- Identify repetitive manual tasks - Survey teams to find the processes that eat the most time and take the least thought

-• Start with communication workflows - Email and messaging systems contain hidden tasks that automation can extract and route
+- Start with communication workflows - Email and messaging carry hidden tasks that automation can extract and route

-• Measure baseline metrics - Track current cycle times, error rates, and labor hours before implementation
+- Measure baseline metrics - Track your current cycle times, error rates, and labor hours before you flip anything on

-• Enable business user creation - Choose platforms that allow non-technical staff to build and modify workflows
+- Enable business user creation - Pick platforms that let non-technical staff build and tweak workflows themselves

 Frequently Asked Questions